diskoverdata/diskover-docs/source_files/user_inferface_overview.md

 <p id="current_dir"></p>

-I)  **Current Dir**: Toggle right to narrow your results to a selected storage volume and/or directory.
+I)  **Current Dir**: Toggle right to narrow your searches/results to a selected storage volume and/or directory.

 J) [**Search Filters**](#filters): Built-in filters to refine your searches.